Revenue

 Risks

-Implementation complexity and high-touch service model: Sierra's approach requires significant customization and ongoing management, with dedicated AI engineers partnering with customers rather than offering turnkey solutions.
-This high-touch model may limit scalability and compress margins as the company grows, particularly when competing against more productized offerings from established players like Zendesk or Intercom.
+Implementation complexity: Sierra's high-touch model requires dedicated AI engineers partnering with each customer rather than offering turnkey deployment, which may limit scalability and compress margins as the company grows against more productized offerings from Zendesk or Intercom.

 News